Major: Theater

 “It was a lot of fun, as I hadn’t done anything like that before,” he said.
 “I got to know the cast really well and we all got along together, which made it that much more of an enjoyable experience.
 It also helped me realize that I had an interest in the technical side of theater, as well as directing.”

-Keske plans to major in theater and minor in directing at Columbia College Chicago, after receiving the 2022 Chicagoland Transfer Award (CTA) scholarship.
+Keske majored in theater and minored in directing at Columbia College Chicago, after receiving the 2022 Chicagoland Transfer Award (CTA) scholarship.
 The $12,000 annual award was granted to 10 Chicago-area community college students seeking to transfer to Columbia College.
 He was among 108 applicants who had a minimum 3.0 grade point average and wrote an essay to apply for the merit-based, renewable scholarship.

 As for COD and the Theater program, Keske advises students to just have fun.

-“The professors are phenomenal and fun to work with, and you'll get the most out of the class if you just be yourself,” he said.
+“The professors at College of DuPage are phenomenal and fun to work with, and you'll get the most out of the class if you just be yourself,” he said.
 “Follow your heart, and you'll never go wrong.”